Aurora Addicts Tours – What to Wear Chris 2018-08-26T13:04:37+00:00

 We have compiled an ‘ultimate list’ and a ‘budget list’.
 Unless you live inside the Arctic Circle it is unlikely you will own full wool suits and to buy them is really expensive.
 It was most certainly out of our budget when we started aurora chasing many years ago.
 If you’re feeling plush pick from list one.
 If you’re on a budget pick from list two.

-Top half : *Wool ( (Merino is the most comfortable) long-sleeved base-layer next to skin* *Wool jumper * Padded weatherproof jacket (ski jacket is perfect but not essential)
+Top half : *Merino wool long-sleeved base-layer* *Wool jumper * Padded weatherproof jacket (ski-jacket is perfect)

-Bottom half: *Wool thermals trousers next to skin* Padded weatherproof trousers (ski trousers/salopettes are perfect) *Wool socks* Waterproof hiking/snow boots *Thick hat (some wool content) with a strap under the chin to keep the cheeks warm* An extra beanie/snood in your coat pocket wouldn’t hurt Warm, waterproof gloves *Silk glove liners to wear underneath gloves (if you are prone to cold hands)*
+Bottom half: *Merino wool long johns* Padded weatherproof trousers (eg ski trousers) *Wool socks* Waterproof hiking or snow boots *Thick wool hat with a strap under the chin to keep the cheeks warm* An extra beanie/snood in your coat pocket wouldn’t hurt Warm, waterproof gloves *Silk glove liners to wear underneath gloves (if prone to cold hands)*

 Replace * items on the Ultimate List with:-

-Man-made thermal long-sleeve base-layer next to skin Fleece 2nd top layer (possibly 2) instead of the wool jumper Man-made thermal long-johnsnext to skin Wool socks are preferable and not so badly priced BUT you would survive having cheaper ones with a thermal element.
-Most important thing is to have room in your boots to move your feet about. that allows your feet to keep their own little biosphere warm. you can double up on socks but not if it means your boots are too tight.
-That will make you feel colder.
-Thick non wool hat with straps under the chin to keep cheeks warm.
+Man-made thermal long-sleeve base-layer Fleece 2nd top layer instead of wool jumper Man-made thermal long-johns Thermal socks with no wool element (wool is always superior but more expensive).
+Most important thing is to have room in your boots to move your feet about to allow a warm air layer.
+You can double up on socks but not if it means your boots are too tight as that will make you feel colder.
+Thick non-wool hat with straps under the chin to keep cheeks warm.